Prof. Vinod Pavarala

 Prof. Usha Raman

 Dr. Usha Raman obtained her Masters in Journalism and Ph.D in Mass Communication from University of Georgia, USA.
 She moved into academia after close to two decades as a freelance journalist and health communications practitioner.
-Her teaching interests include news reporting and feature writing, specialized writing (science, technology, environment and health), science/health communication, and social impact of digital media.
-Her research has been in the fields of cultural studies of science, science and health communication, clinician-patient communication, children’s media, and digital culture studies.
+Her teaching interests include news reporting and feature writing, specialized writing (science, technology, environment and health), feminist media studies, science/health communication, and social impact of digital media.
+Her research has been in the fields of cultural studies of science, science and health communication, clinician-patient communication, children’s media, popular feminism and digital culture studies.
+As a 2016 Fulbright Fellow, she spent a semester as a faculty researcher at the MIT Media Lab in Cambridge, USA.
 Usha is an honorary fellow of The George Institute for Global Health and a member of the ethics committees of L V Prasad Eye Institute and the Indian Institute of Public Health, Hyderabad.
-She is Editor of Teacher Plus, a monthly magazine for schoolteachers in India and writes a fortnightly column on learning skills for The Hindu’s Education Plus titled Backpacker’s Guide.
-She is the author of Writing for the Media (Oxford University Press, 2009).
+She is Editor of Teacher Plus, a monthly magazine for schoolteachers in India and writes a fortnightly column on learning skills for The Hindu’s Education Plus titled Backpacker’s Guide, as well as a fortnightly review column on podcasts for The Hindu’s Sunday Magazine, Peace in a Pod.
+She is the author of Writing for the Media (Oxford University Press, 2009) and a volume of poetry, All the Spaces in Between (Writers Workshop, Kolkata, 2009).
 Follow her blog What are words worth?

 Phone: +91 40 2313 5507